Ecma-TC54/tg3/SPECIFICATION.md

 #### endOfDevelopment
 *Category: Version Event*

-The manufacturer or maintainer ceases work on `Feature Development` for a specific version or version range of a component or service. `Security Fixes` and `Bug Fixes` will continue to be provided for this specific version or version range until `endOfSupport` is declared, but no new features or enhancements will be added.
+The manufacturer or maintainer ceases work on `Substantial Modifications` for a specific version or version range of a component or service. `Security Fixes` and `Bug Fixes` will continue to be provided for this specific version or version range until `endOfSupport` is declared, but no new features or enhancements will be added.

-> TL;DR: Ceasing Feature Development.
+> TL;DR: Ceasing Substantial Modifications.

 **Additional Required Fields:**